vmware-tanzu/velero/site/content/docs/main/namespace.md

 Alternatively, you may use the global `--namespace` flag with any operational command to tell Velero where to run.

+## Customize the targeted namespace

+In the YAML deployment file using Velero's image, define the environment variable NAMESPACE_NAME to specify the namespace in which you want Velero to backup resources.

 [0]: basic-install.md#install-the-cli